mlflow/mlflow/CONTRIBUTING.rst

     git config --global user.name "Your Name"
     git config --global user.email yourname@example.com

-We proivde a git hook that blocks an unsigned commit.
+We proivde a git hook to block an unsigned-off commit.
 You can enable it by running:

 .. code-block:: bash